dafydd2277/systemAdmin/kickstart/README.md

 [2]: http://iase.disa.mil/stigs/Pages/index.aspx
 [3]: http://linux.die.net/man/7/audit.rules

-## Other Security Enhancements
+## Other Security Enhancements for CentOS 5 and 6

-- While not specific to DISA STIG, the [FIPS 140-2 Standard][12] is written in.
+- While not specific to DISA STIG, the [FIPS 140-2 Standard][22] is written in.
-- The main [avahi][11] package is added to the `%packages` list for explicit removal.
-It was not actually installed in my test case, but including the daemon opens a vulnerability vector.
-Most environments don't need it, so leave it out.
+- In CentOS 5, `avahi-daemon` must be installed to satisfy dependencies.
+So, all we can do is turn it off in the `%post` script.
+In CentOS 6, `avahi-libs` got split into their own package.
+So, the main [avahi][11] package is added to the `%packages` list for explicit removal.
+Not having a package installed is better than having to remember to make sure its not running.

 [11]: http://www.avahi.org